derkandre/ruby-temperature-converter/README.md

 Download here => https://www.ruby-lang.org/en/downloads/ <br/>
 Easy Installer => https://rubyinstaller.org/downloads/

-Download or clone this git repository first and open your terminal or the powershell and <br/>change directory to the location of the repository folder<br/>
+Download or clone this git repository first and open your terminal or the <br/> powershell and change directory to where the repository folder is located.<br/>
-Example: <br/>
+#### Example: <br/>
 ```
 cd C:\Users\User\Downloads\ruby-temperature-converter
 ```

 And then execute the script <br/>
 ```
-ruby main.rb </code>
+ruby main.rb
 ```

 ## Notice